TykTechnologies/tyk/apidef/oas/schema/x-tyk-gateway.md

   **Type: `boolean`**

+  Enabled: If set to `true`, it enables versioning of an API.

 - **`name`**

   **Type: `string`**

+  Name: The name of the version as entered by the user ("v1" or similar).

 - **`default`**

   **Type: `string`**

+  Default: The default version name if a request is issued without a version.

 - **`location`**

   **Type: `string`**

+  Location: Versioning location.

 - **`key`**

   **Type: `string`**

+  Key: Versioning key.

 - **`versions`**

   **Type: `[]`[VersionToID](#versiontoid)**

+  Versions: A list of versions that map to individual API IDs.

 - **`stripVersioningData`**

   **Type: `boolean`**

+  StripVersioningData: If set to `true`, the API responses will strip versioning data.

 ### **VersionToID**